IuliaMZbircea/CardioInsightApp/README.md

 # CardioInsight: Mobile App for Cardiovascular Health Monitoring and Risk Assessment

 ## Description
 **CardioInsight** is a mobile app developed with React Native and Expo for monitoring cardiovascular health and risk assessment.
-It uses Firebase for database management and authentication, and a TabNet Classifier model in Python for predicting cardiovascular diseases.
+It uses Firebase for database management and authentication and a TabNet Classifier model in Python for predicting cardiovascular diseases.

 ## System Requirements
 - Node.js